-The way people communicate has changed dramatically over the decades, so companies usually run into problems whenever there is a clash in the leadership dynamic.
-But since the hierarchical structure has started to disappear and different employee age groups are gradually learning to be more respectful of one another, the next step business owners should focus on is building a highly activated workforce.
+The way people communicate has changed dramatically over the decades.
+Hence, companies usually run into problems whenever there is a clash in the leadership dynamic.
+The hierarchical structure has started to disappear, and different employee age groups are gradually learning to be more respectful of one another.
+The next step business owners should focus on is building a highly activated workforce.

 According to Deloitte, traditional employee and leadership training methods have become outdated and unsuccessful.
-While some companies continue to try activities such as team building days and personality profiling, these stale methods are no longer effective.
-What’s worse, forced methods can actually leave employees feeling even moredisengaged.
+While some companies continue to try activities such as team building days and personality profiling, these stale methods are no longer sufficient.
+What’s worse, forced scenarios can leave employees feeling even more disengaged.

 Learn How to Activate Disengaged Employees

 Whichever way you look at it, employee engagement affects all organisations on some level.
-It has been proven that as little as 13% of employees worldwide go the extra mile on a typical work day, and this percentage is lower still in the UK at just 8%.
+Research proves that as few as 13% of employees worldwide go the extra mile on a typical workday, and this percentage is lower still in the UK at just 8%.
 Over time, it’s this ‘bare minimum’ approach that often causes the most damage to the health of any business.

-The way to tackle this problem is to constantly (but carefully) push employees out of their comfort zone and let them experience genuine growth and change.
-Going forward, the ultimate goal for SMEs is to crack high levels of communication, quality and transparency so that unity and trust-building starts to happen naturally.
+The way to tackle this problem is to continuously (but carefully) push employees out of their comfort zone and let them experience real growth and change.
+The ultimate goal for SMEs is to crack high levels of communication, quality and transparency so that unity and trust-building start to happen naturally.

 For business owners, staying in control while getting people to engage at work is one of the biggest challenges right now.
-Studies show that companies who focus their leadership skills on putting people first and profits second are 8 times more successful over a 10 year period.
+Studies show that companies who focus their leadership skills on putting people first and profits second are eight times more successful over ten years.

-So what is the true role of leadership?
-As a business leader, your role is to help heal any dysfunctional relationships within your company.
-The benefits of activating people in their hearts and minds has the power to increase productivity, retain talented employees and therefore fuel your profits each quarter, so it’s critical to invest in the right leadership training.
+So what is the real role of leadership?
+As a business leader, your part is to help heal any dysfunctional relationships within your company.
+By activating people in their hearts and minds, you have the power to increase productivity, retain talented employees.
+You’ll fuel your profits each quarter, so it’s critical to invest in the right leadership training.

 Employee Engagement Action Steps: